-Enter the fair market value of the repossessed property 1.
-1 Enter the unpaid ,400
+1. Enter the fair market value of the repossessed property 1,400

-balance of the installment obligation 2.
-800
+Enter the unpaid balance of the installment

+obligation

-3. Enter your gross profit percentage for the
+3. Enter your gross profit

-installment sale 3.
-40% 4.
-Multiply line 2 by line
+percentage for the installment sale 40%

+4. Multiply line 2 by line 3.

-3. This is your unrealized profit 4.
-320
+This is your unrealized

-5. Subtract line 4 from line 2.
-This
+profit 320 5.
+Subtract line 4 from line 2.
+This is

-is the basis of the obligation 5.
-480
+the basis of the obligation 480

-6. Enter your costs of repossessing the property 6.
-75
+6. Enter your costs of repossessing

+the property

-7. Add lines 5 and 6 7.
+7. Add lines 5 and 6

-8. Subtract line 7 from line 1.
-This

-is your gain or loss on the repossession 8 845
+your gain or loss on the

+repossession